How to Purchase Real Rstate in Puerto Rico (Guide)

-How high are realtors’ and lawyers’ fees in Puerto Rico?
+How to buy real estate in Puerto Rico as a foreigner?
+How high are realtors´ and lawyers´ fees in Puerto Rico?
 What about other property purchase costs?

 |Internal Revenue Stamp||0.55% - 1.00%||buyer|